Emma Sulkowicz: Ceci N'est Pas Un Viol

 On June 3, 2015, Sulkowicz, working with artist Ted Lawson, released Ceci N'est Pas Un Viol ("This is not a rape"), an eight-minute video of Sulkowicz having sex with an anonymous actor in a Columbia dorm room.
-The title of the piece is a reference to the caption in René Magritte's The Treachery of Images: "Ceci n'est pas une pipe".
+The title of the piece is a reference to the caption in René Magritte's 1929 painting The Treachery of Images: "Ceci n'est pas une pipe".
 Introductory text by Sulkowicz stresses that the sex was consensual throughout, though toward the end it portrays resistance, violence and force.
 When the video was first posted, each screen displayed the timestamp of August 27, 2012, the night of the alleged assault, but later the date was blurred.
 Sulkowicz wrote that the work, which examines the nature of sexual consent, was not a reenactment of the alleged rape and later stated that it was a separate piece from Mattress Performance.

+Sulkowicz's performance Ceci N’est Pas Un Viol stirred up criticism, raising concerns with how sexual violence was represented in a performance art format.
+Some reviewers felt that the artwork blurred the lines between real-life and a performance, making viewers uncertain on how to separate the two.
+Others felt that this piece was a proactive approach addressing rape on a personal level.
+In the article “Representations of Sexual Violence in Performance”, Jennie Klein argues that while presenting sexual violence in art is necessary for the public to view, that the artist is often exposed to serious harassment and hate after the work is released.
+Klein also argues that it forces viewers to confront difficult ideas viewing personal trauma.
+After the release of the performance, Sulkowicz faced many hateful remarks about her appearance; she was ridiculed by standards held by society on how women should look.
+She also faced problems with the website being disabled by cyberhackers, who continuously attacked the site.